Susana Mendoza: 2019 Chicago mayoral candidacy

 On November 2, 2018, a video from Mendoza's campaign became public, showing her plans to run for Mayor of Chicago in 2019 while she was also seeking re-election as comptroller.
 She officially announced her mayoral candidacy on November 14, aiming to succeed Mayor Rahm Emanuel.

 On December 14, 2018, another mayoral candidate, Toni Preckwinkle, contested Mendoza's 12,500 petition signatures required for ballot eligibility, citing potential fraud and inconsistencies.
 However, after a verification process, Preckwinkle withdrew her challenge on December 19, acknowledging that Mendoza had secured over 13,000 valid signatures.

 During the early stages of her campaign, Mendoza was one of the leading candidates in both polling and fundraising.
 Public polls in late 2018 frequently showed Mendoza and Preckwinkle as the frontrunners.
 However, by January 2019, Mendoza's standing in polls fluctuated, and by February, she was not leading in any polls.

 Preckwinkle and Mendoza, along with several candidates were linked to Alderman Edward M. Burke which influenced the mayoral race.
-She aimed to garner significant support from Hispanic voters and did receive the most support from this group in the first round of voting, although Hispanic voter turnout was notably low.
+She aimed to garner significant support from Hispanic voters.
 In the end, she received the highest support among Hispanic voters of any candidate in the first round.
 However, Hispanic voter turnout was low.

 Mendoza's campaign was endorsed by labor activist Dolores Huerta and LIUNA Chicago Laborers’ District Council.

 In mid-February, Mendoza and fellow contender Lori Lightfoot criticized Preckwinkle for holding a women-centered campaign rally, accusing her of portraying herself as a victim in light of a scandal involving her former chief of staff.
 Mendoza also critiqued another candidate, William M. Daley, which journalist Gregory Pratt later noted had impacted Daley's campaign negatively among union members.

 Mendoza finished fifth in the primary election with 9.05% of the vote and did not advance to the runoff.
 On March 23, 2019, she endorsed Lori Lightfoot for mayor in the subsequent runoff election.

 Illinois Comptroller (2016–present)

 Mendoza assumed office as the Illinois Comptroller after a special election in December 2016.
-Since taking office, she has focused on improving Illinois’ financial transparency and reducing its budget deficit.
-She has led efforts to streamline the state's financial reporting processes and modernize its accounting systems.
+Since taking office, she has focused on improving Illinois' financial transparency and reducing its budget deficit.
+She reprioritized the office's work to pay social and human service providers first and led efforts to streamline financial reporting processes and modernize accounting systems.

+Bill backlog and credit upgrades

-Mendoza focused on paying down the state's $16.7 billion backlog of unpaid bills; targeting the bills on which she could get federal matching funds.
+Mendoza focused on paying down the state's $16.7 billion backlog of unpaid bills, focusing on those eligible for federal matching funds.
 By April 2021, she paid the backlog down to $3.5 billion.
-The backlog has stayed under $3 billion since later that year, helping usher in nine credit rating upgrades from the bond rating agencies.
+The backlog has stayed under $3 billion since later that year, helping usher in ten credit rating upgrades from the bond rating agencies.
+Some agencies cited her transparency reforms and monthly financial updates in their decisions, while S&P Global noted that her assurances that Illinois would prioritize debt payments increased investor confidence.